tewhatuora/api-standards/docs/api-concepts/ComponentDefinitions.md

 An `API consumer` in the context of these standards is a **software application**:

 - That **consumes** an HTTP API (REST or FHIR REST)
-- That is **published** via the Te Whatu Ora API Marketplace or equivalent sector capability
+- That is **published** via the Health NZ API Marketplace or equivalent sector capability
 - And has completed an **approved** API Consumer **onboarding and certification** process.

 ## Health Sector Participants

-A `health sector participant` in the context of these standards is a **human** that is, via a **software application**, interacting with an `API consumer` that is consuming an API that is published in the Te Whatu Ora API Marketplace or equivalent sector capability.
+A `health sector participant` in the context of these standards is a **human** that is, via a **software application**, interacting with an `API consumer` that is consuming an API that is published in the Health NZ API Marketplace or equivalent sector capability.
 Individual health sector participants may sometimes be referred to as `Health Consumer`.

 ## Health Sector Organisations